billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

 One downside of this is that the tracer quantities will always have memory on the stack, even for runs without tracers.
 But I don't think this is a huge deal.

+However: I probably will NOT apply this to fluxes that appear in state updates, because long-term, we may want to move these state updates to some higher level.